Immain/BitLocker-RapidLockout-Oct2022/README.md

 ## Features:
 - Uses Write-Output: to write the "normal" output of the code to the default (success) output stream ("STDOUT").
 - Removes All Credentials from Windows Credential Manager
-- Indentifies Current BitLocker Volumes
+- Identifies Current BitLocker Volumes
 - Pulls Original BitLocker Recovery Key
 - Rotates the BitLocker Recovery Key
 - Outputs New BitLocker Recovery Key